 These principles of Panchsheel were later incorporated in the Bandung Declaration, signed in the Afro-Asian Conference held in 1955 in Indonesia.
-They are the core principles of Non-alignment and still guide the conduct of India’s foreign policy.
+They are the core principles of the Non-Alignment Movement (NAM) and still guide the conduct of India’s foreign policy.

 Continued Relevance of Non-alignment:

 As NAM was a product of Cold War politics and the bipolar world, many scholars have questioned the relevance of NAM after the end of the Cold War and the disintegration of the Soviet Union.
 Again, the globalization led to the change in the priorities of even its chief votaries like India, which tried to adopt neo-liberal market economy principles in order to integrate with the emerging global order.
 This new situation generated the impression as if NAM is sidelined and its relevance is declining.
 However, if we go deep in the basic features of NAM, it appears to be equally significant also in the changing context due to the following factors: